-Codependent No More analyzes codependent relationships: what they are, how they form, and how to get out of them.
+Codependent No More (1986) is the first main popular book dedicated to codependent relationships.
+Melody Beattie, the author, shares what codependent relationships are, how they form, and how to get out of them.

 - Codependency is an addiction